opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 We have put together a JavaScript widget based on `ckan.js` which displays the same information about datasets as the standard search.
 It uses the [CKAN API](http://docs.ckan.org/en/latest/api/) to run search queries, and the [jQuery](http://jquery.com/) and [LoDash](https://lodash.com/) libraries to render the result into the Web page.

-Note that due to lack of CORS support, we used JSONP to mitigate cross-site scripting restrictions.
-This approach is not aligned with current best practices, and therefore we recommend if possible that developers put in place a *proxy service* as recommended in the next section.
+Note that due to lack of CORS support, we provided an option to use JSONP to mitigate cross-site scripting restrictions.
+[JSONP is not recommended](https://en.wikipedia.org/wiki/JSONP#Security_concerns) in current best practices in Web development, and we advise that - if possible - developers should put in place a *proxy service* as recommended in the next section.

 Example of rendering a search from *opendata.swiss* in this widget: